 Within this there is also a range of designs and types depending upon the location, environment, height and angle.
 For example, stairs can be installed at an angle of between 20° and 45° but with the preferred angle being between 30° and 38°.
 Likewise angled ladders can be between 70° and 90° with the preferred angle being between 70° and 75°.

 While this seems quite straight forward, there is a substantial amount of additional information within the Standard and also the Code of Practice that must be taken into consideration.
-As an example, we often see vertical caged ladders at workplaces which technically comply with AS1657:2018, and so at face value OHS staff at that workplace believe they have provided a safe means of entry.
+At Safe at Heights, we often see vertical caged ladders at workplaces which technically comply with AS1657:2018, and so at face value OHS staff at that workplace believe they have provided a safe means of entry.
 However if you read further into the Standard and in particular Section 7.2 of the Code of Practice, it clearly states that a vertical caged ladder is considered high risk and must only be installed if there is no other alternative.
 It goes on further to state that if a vertical ladder must be installed it should have either a permanent or temporary type of fall arrest system installed to control the risk of a fall.
 Installing or implementing a fall arrest system to a ladder, then triggers the requirement for specific training for the users of the system as well as the requirement for a trained and proven rescue plan to be implemented.
 This adds to the risks involved with using this type of ladder and is why we recommend that where possible angled or step type ladders should be considered over the installation of a vertical ladder.

-Another common mistake we see is where a vertical caged ladder has been installed and the workplace becomes aware of the high fall risk, they immediately install a vertical fall arrest cable system or implement workers to use a harness with twin tailed lanyards.
+Another common mistake we at Safe at Heights see is where a vertical caged ladder has been installed and the workplace becomes aware of the high fall risk, they immediately install a vertical fall arrest cable system or implement workers to use a harness with twin tailed lanyards.
 What they fail to realise is that it has been shown to be almost impossible to rescue a fallen unconscious worker who is suspended within the confines of a ladder cage.
 The Work Health and Safety Regulation clearly states that where a fall arrest system has been installed to control the risk of a fall, that a tried and proven rescue plan is implemented and workers trained in this method.
 Therefore as it is not possible to conduct a rescue within a cage, the workplace is immediately in breach of the Regulation.